 NOTE—The form and content of the ID provided is implementation specific.
 The uniqueness of the ID depends on the mechanism chosen to generate the ID, and it is recommended that the ID be appropriate to the context for its use by the network.

 The TTL Present subfield in the ID Query Response Control field indicates whether the Response ID TTL field is present.
-If the TTL Present subfield is 1, then the ID TTL field is present and is defined in Table 9-ddd.
+If the TTL Present subfield is 1, then the Response ID TTL field is present and is defined in Table 9-ddd.
 When the TTL Present subfield is 1, the ID Present subfield is also 1.
-If the TTL Present subfield is 0, the ID TTL field is not present, and the ID (if present) is permanent.
+If the TTL Present subfield is 0, the Response ID TTL field is not present, and the ID (if present) is permanent.

 Table 9-ddd – Time to Live field values